Thukyd/azure-search-openai-hackathon/README.md

 - don't use GPT to create the prompt alone.
 Take this as a starting point but prompts are quite a new concept which the GPT was not trained on.
 It's worth to experiment with different prompts to find the best one for your use case.

-#### There is no golden prompt
+#### There is no golden prompt template

+- GPT models change all the time...
 - You need to experiment for each use case.
 - You can use guidlenes to start but in the end it's best to build up experience.
 They argue it's kind of an art to find the best prompt for your use case.

 ###  Hot to put the chatbot into production